HueSamai/silang/README.md

 // relative paths work
 #file.sil

-// none relative paths should also work
+// absolute paths should also work
 #C:\base.sil

 functionDefinedInBaseSil() // we can now call functions from a separate file!